List of The Idolmaster characters: Cinderella Project

 Miria is an innocent 11-year-old girl.
 She seems somewhat similar to Hibiki, being primarily energetic and cheerful.
 She is the youngest idol in the Cinderella Project and tends to hug and cling to older girls, especially Kirari.
 Although incredibly innocent, she can be a bit troublesome at times, hardly ever bothering to stop the other girls from harassing or pranking the Producer, and she even once helped Anzu flee from the other idols' sights so she could sleep all day.
 She is part of the unit "Dekoration" along with Kirari and Rika.

 In the spin-off manga U149, she is not yet a member of Cinderella Project, but rather of the Third Entertainment Division in a not yet named talent agency.
 She is also one of the nine idols appearing in the anime adaptation of that same manga, making her the only main character in the original Cinderella Girls anime adaptation to appear as a main character in another anime adaptation of the subseries.

-Her Cinderella Master single, released on May 22, 2013, charted on the Oricon Singles Chart for five weeks and topped at #11 on June 3.
+Her Cinderella Master single, released on May 22, 2013, charted on the Oricon Singles Chart for five weeks and topped at No. 11 on June 3.